International Day of Women and Girls in Science

-The International Day of Women and Girls in Science is an annual observance adopted by the United Nations General Assembly to promote the full and equal access and participation of women in Science, Technology, Engineering and Mathematics (STEM) fields.
-The United Nations General Assembly passed resolution 70/212 on 22 December 2015, which proclaimed the 11th day of February as the annual commemoration of the observance.
-A theme is selected annually to highlight a particular focus and area of discussion around a focus point for gender equality in science.
+The International Day of Women and Girls in Science is an annual observance adopted by the United Nations General Assembly to promote equal participation of women in Science, Technology, Engineering and Mathematics (STEM) fields.
+The United Nations General Assembly passed the resolution in 2015, which proclaimed 11 February as the commemoration of the observance.
+A theme is selected annually as a focus point for gender equality in science.

-The International Day of Women and Girls in Science is implemented annually at the United Nations Headquarters by the Royal Academy of Science International Trust (RASIT) in close collaboration and partnership with the United Nations entities (including UNESCO and UN-Women) and Member States, intergovernmental organisations, civil society partners, universities and corporations in order to achieve the shared goal of promoting the role of women and girls in scientific fields and celebrate those already successful in the field.
+The International Day of Women and Girls in Science is implemented annually at the United Nations Headquarters by the Royal Academy of Science International Trust in partnership with UNESCO and UNWomen. to promote the role of women and girls in scientific fields and celebrate those who have been successful in the field.